 This type of system is described as “direct control” because the user must explicitly contract specific muscles to directly control grip selection and the open & close actions.
-It is not ideal for controlling above-the-elbow bionic arms because it does not generate enough distinctive signals to manage both the hand and shoulder, elbow, or wrist joints, if applicable.
+It is not ideal for controlling above-the-elbow bionic arms because it does not generate enough distinctive signals to manage the hand, wrist, elbow, and shoulder joints, if applicable.

 Sensory feedback in this type of system is also limited.
 Typically, it involves placing pressure sensors in the bionic fingers and triggering small vibrations in the socket to indicate contact and/or the degree of resistance.
 However, it may also be possible to indicate slippage, temperature, or the sharpness of an object by stimulating the residual limb’s skin in other ways.

-- user has to demonstrate specific muscle control;
+- the user has to demonstrate specific muscle control

-- shape and skin condition of the residual limb must be conducive to detecting myoelectric signals;
+- the shape and skin condition of the residual limb must be conducive to detecting myoelectric signals

 Myoelectric Pattern Recognition